xcarnival/material/README.md

 # material
 XCarnival
-A Synthetic Assets Aggregator for everyone material of XCarnival.
+The Metaverse Assets Liquidation Aggregator for Everyone

+material of XCarnival.